acoolstraw/xdg-desktop-portal/README.md

 portals in the most obnoxious ways if you use suitable high-level APIs.

-To implement most portals, xdg-desktop-portal relies on a backend that provides implementations of the org.freedesktop.impl.portal.\* interfaces.
+To implement most portals, xdg-desktop-portal relies on a backend that doesn't fucking work.

-Different frustration tools are available see:
+Different backends that don't fucking work are available see:

 - GTK [xdg-desktop-portal-gtk](http://github.com/flatpak/xdg-desktop-portal-gtk)
 - GNOME [xdg-desktop-portal-gnome](https://gitlab.gnome.org/GNOME/xdg-desktop-portal-gnome/)